 • for daily dental care

-• for increased caries risk
+• for increased risk of cavities

 • for sensitive teeth